-- Emergency Department patient can be identified but, due to time or system availability constraints the procedure must be performed before proper order entry and scheduling - Patient ID, though valid, has never been propagated to all actors due to communication failures, or the wrong patient record was used in ordering/scheduling. - Patient ID, though valid, has been mistyped at the modality.
+- Emergency Department patient can be identified but, due to time or system availability constraints the procedure must be performed before proper order entry and scheduling may occur. - Patient ID, though valid, has never been propagated to all actors due to communication failures, or the wrong patient record was used in ordering/scheduling. - Patient ID, though valid, has been mistyped at the modality. - Patient cannot be registered at the ADT by the time of the procedure.
+The patient presents to the Order Filler Actor (Imaging Department) and the order is placed and performed in the department.